ikoniqoz/nitrodocs/content/modules/streams.md

 Field types range in functionality from the extremely simple (text field) to the extremely complex (multiple relationships).
 They allow you to create the functionality you need to build data structures.

-Like all streams-enabled modules, Streams usses the group of core field types that comes with PyroCMS, as well as any additional installed field types.
+Like all streams-enabled modules, Streams usses the group of core field types that comes with NitroCMS, as well as any additional installed field types.

 To create a field, go to the "Fields" section at the top of the page.
 There you'll be prompted to add a new field if you haven't done so already.